 Voluntary Waiver of Firearm Rights

-Washington allows individuals to voluntarily waive their right to possess a firearm.11 To do so, an individual files a voluntary waiver form with the clerk of a court.
-After verifying the individual’s identity using a photo identification, the clerk then notifies the state patrol, who will enter the voluntary waiver into the National Instant Criminal Background Check system.12 Individuals who file voluntary waivers may list a contact person to be notified in the event that the individual subsequently revokes the voluntary waiver.13
+Washington allows individuals to voluntarily waive their right to possess a firearm.13 To do so, an individual files a voluntary waiver form with the clerk of a court either in writing or electronically.
+After verifying the individual’s identity using a photo identification, the clerk then notifies the state patrol, who will enter the voluntary waiver into the National Instant Criminal Background Check system.14 Individuals who file voluntary waivers may list a contact person to be notified in the event that the individual attempts to purchase a firearm or revokes the voluntary waiver.15

 Registration of Gun Offenders

-For further information on the background check process used to enforce these provisions, see the Washington Background Checks section.
+For further information on the background check process used to enforce these provisions, see the Washington Background Check Procedures section.

 - Wash.
 Rev. Code Ann. § 9.41.040.
 Washington enables a person previously ineligible to possess a firearm by virtue of a conviction or a finding of not guilty of a non-felony offense after three years in the community to petition a court of record to have his or her right to possess a firearm restored, if the person has not been convicted of any further crimes.
 See Wash.
 Rev. Code Ann. § 9.41.040(4).